The Complete Guide to The Tarbolton Reel

 Historical Roots: From Ayrshire to Sligo

 The tune takes its name from Tarbolton, a village in South Ayrshire, Scotland.
 In the late 18th century, Robert Burns lived nearby and co-founded the Tarbolton Bachelors' Club in 1780.
-Originally documented as a Scottish reel titled "Tarbolton Lodge", the tune crossed the Irish Sea and was completely absorbed and popularized in the Sligo style.
+Originally documented as a Scottish reel titled “Tarbolton Lodge”, the tune subsequently crossed into the Irish traditional repertoire and became associated with the Sligo style of playing.

-The single most important event in the tune's history occurred in New York in 1922, when legendary Sligo fiddler Michael Coleman recorded the tune for a 78rpm disc.
+A notable historical event in the tune's dissemination occurred in New York in 1922, when Sligo fiddler Michael Coleman recorded the tune for a 78rpm disc.
 Coleman paired it with two other reels: The Longford Collector and The Sailor's Bonnet.
-Coleman’s recording revolutionized the way traditional Irish music was played, and this medley—forever known as the Tarbolton Set (or the Coleman Set)—became the definitive standard.
-A century later, traditional musicians still play this exact sequence of tunes.
+Coleman's recording influenced subsequent generations of players, and this medley — often referred to as the Tarbolton Set — became a standard sequence that traditional musicians continue to play today.
+Traditional accounts often connect the tune's title to the village of Tarbolton where Robert Burns co-founded the Bachelors' Club in 1780, though there is no verified historical record of Burns himself dancing to this specific melody.

 The Aliases of The Tarbolton

-• The Tarbolton (or Tarbolton, The) — The most common title.
+• The Tarbolton (or Tarbolton, The) — The modern standard title.

 • Tarbolton Lodge — Reflecting its original Scottish title.